 Deferred tax is provided using the liability method, providing for temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for taxation purposes.
-The following temporary differences are not provided for: goodwill not deductible for tax purposes; the initial recognition of assets or liabilities that affect neither accounting nor taxable profit; and differences relating to investments in subsidiaries and associates to the extent that they will probably not reverse in the foreseeable future.
+The following temporary differences are not provided for: goodwill not deductible for tax purposes; the initial recognition of assets or liabilities that affects neither accounting nor taxable profit except for transactions that give rise to equal and offsetting temporary differences; and differences relating to investments in subsidiaries and associates to the extent that they will probably not reverse in the foreseeable future.
 The amount of deferred tax provided is based on the expected manner of realization or settlement of the carrying amounts of assets and liabilities, using tax rates enacted or substantively enacted at the financial position reporting date applicable to the period of expected realization or settlement.

-Notes to the Consolidated Financial Statements For the Years Ended December 31, 2023 and 2022 Expressed in Canadian Dollars
+Notes to the Consolidated Financial Statements For the Years Ended December 31, 2024 and 2023 (Expressed in Canadian Dollars)